floppydisk05/sorting-algorithms/README.md

 # Sorting Algorithms Visualised

-A basic visualisation of different sorting algorithms written in C# using .NET
+A basic visualisation of different sorting algorithms written in C# using DotNET